HMS Phoenix (1879): Wreck

 Phoenix left Gaspé, Quebec on the morning of 12 September 1882 under the command of Commander Hubert Grenfell.
 In company with Northampton, she was on her way to Canso, Nova Scotia.
 The wind was a north-east gale and the sea was thick with rain squalls.
 As she approached East Point from the north-west, under short sail and in the dark, the distance to East Point Light was judged to be 4 or 5 miles.
 In fact, the distance was deceptive, and with the tidal stream carrying the ship towards East Point at as much as 6 kn, the ship was swept onto the East Point Reef in an approximate position of 46°28.5′N 61°58′W.

 The whole of 13 September was spent trying to save the ship, but the sea was too rough for boats to travel between the ship and the land.
 By 14 September 4 local fishermen were able to take a boat to Phoenix, which by now was sitting upright on the reef and flooded to the deck.
 Grenfell ordered the boats and rafts to make for the shore, and everybody on board was landed safely.

 Northampton was recalled by telegram from Halifax and brought with her Rear Admiral Sir Francis Leopold McClintock, the commander-in-chief of the North America and West Indies Station.
 The weather remained poor, and it was not until 19 September that the ship's company of Phoenix could be embarked.
 With the help of two small vessels, Foam and Charger, Phoenix's guns and heavy equipment were salvaged, but it was clear that the ship could not be refloated, and the salvage rights to the wreck were sold for £3,000.

 The board of enquiry found that insufficient efforts had been made to establish the range of the light, and that the courses steered had been hazardous.
 Commander Grenfell was given a severe reprimand and dismissed ship, Lieutenant John Hill, the navigating officer, forfeited a year's seniority, and the gunner was reprimanded.

+However, many believed that the real cause of the misfortune was that naval charts showed the East Point Lighthouse to be located on the point, even though it had been built about half a mile away.
+In 1885, the lighthouse was moved to within 200 feet of the edge of the point.

 By December 1883 there were only a few ribs to be seen at low water, and the scattered remains of the wreck now lie in less than 30 ft of water.
 The wreck can be dived, although strong tidal streams make the area dangerous for all but the most experienced.